Ashlee Summer: TikTok creator 'Conspiracy Tarot' fatally shot by 'abusive boyfriend'

 Ashlee I will always remember you.
 May you rest in peace and your daughter be protected as you watch over her.♬ original sound - Riot Addams

 Tributes have poured in across social media, including from fellow TikTok creator Riot Addams.
 He said: “Ashley was fatally shot by her boyfriend while her 10-year-old daughter hid in the bedroom on the phone with 911.
-The man in question threatened to end the lives of Ashley and her child, and Ashley lost her life protecting her daughter,” Riot wrote.
+The man in question threatened to unalive Ashley and her child, and Ashley lost her life protecting her daughter,” Riot said.

 “I knew Ashley from TikTok.
 I've cried so much today that I have a horrible headache, but Ashley lost her life leaving April behind,” the tribute continued.
 “Ashley was one of the first content creators to follow me back when I was like under 10k.
 We would kiki once in a while, gossip about the drama on TikTok.
 I'd pop into her lives while she was doing tarot readings once in a while and flick her shit.
 She was the definition of an Aries, and I think that's why we got along so well.
 It really feels like I lost a sister.”